jessemillar/class-notes/tech-201/lessons/lesson-17.md

 ## General Notes
+- Changes in Christianity after Christ's death:
+	1. Geography
+		- Success came mostly outside Palestine
+		- Jerusalem ceased to be the central church (70 A.D.)
+	1. Sociology
+		- From a mostly rural to a mostly urban movement
+	1. Language
+		- From Aramaic (spoken by Christ) to Greek
+	1. Culture
+		- From Jewish to Greco-Roman
+- Problems for the Early Church:
+	1. Persecution from the Jews
+	1. No reference text on which to base Christian teaching
+		- New Testament assembled in 5th Century
+		- Letters of Paul came first then the Gospels
+	1. Disagreements among the leaders of the Church
 - Many creative individuals have expressed their feelings on Christianity
 	- Handel's *Messiah*
 	- Milton's *Paradise Lost*